vmware/dod-compliance-and-automation/content/en/docs/Automation Tools/ansible.md

 For more options, see [ansible-playbook](https://docs.ansible.com/ansible/latest/cli/ansible-playbook.html).

 ### Host Key Checking
 Ansible enables host key checking by default.
 Checking host keys guards against server spoofing and man-in-the-middle attacks.
-If a host is not trusted before running Ansible you may see an error that the authenticity of the host cannot be verified.
+If a host is not trusted before running Ansible an error may be shown stating that the authenticity of the host cannot be verified.

 This can be corrected by running the following:
 ```bash